How To Manually Migrate WordPress Sites Quickly With No Hosting Downtime

 Congratulations…your site is now fully migrated!

-If you haven’t experienced the benefits of hosting with WPMU DEV yet, including our assisted migration service and expert 24/7 support team, check out our next generation managed WordPress hosting plans or sign up for a 7-day free membership trial with hosting included.
+If you haven’t experienced the benefits of hosting with WPMU DEV yet, including our assisted migration service and expert 24/7 support team, check out our next generation managed WordPress hosting plans or sign up for a no-risk membership free trial with hosting included.